gopala-kr/Quantum-Dots/10-Space-2.0/README.md

       - “This is the best reason to learn history: not in order to predict the future, but to free yourself of the past and imagine alternative destinies.
 Of course this is not total freedom – we cannot avoid being shaped by the past.
 But some freedom is better than none.” ― Yuval Noah Harari

+      - “To understand the difficulty of predicting the next 100 years, we have to appreciate the difficulty that the people of 1900 had in predicting the world of 2000.” ― Michio Kaku

       - "The first step is to establish that something is possible; then probability will occur." - Elon Musk